 Shoulder

-The primary wet season transforms Kaieteur into its most powerful incarnation, with May and June bringing the heaviest rains and the falls reaching full 400-foot width.
+The primary wet season transforms Kaieteur into its most powerful incarnation, with May and June bringing the heaviest rains and the falls reaching their full width of approximately 400 feet.
 Average flow hits 663 cubic meters per second, creating permanent mist that rises hundreds of meters above the rim.
 However, low cloud cover causes the highest frequency of flight cancellations, and visibility at the plateau is often obscured.
 The overland trek becomes treacherous with swollen rivers and muddy trails.
 Golden rocket frogs reach peak breeding activity, and swift flocks behind the falls may be largest.
 Build buffer days into any itinerary.

 Annual Overview